-- Chill: Chill for 30 minutes in the freezer or leave overnight in the fridge.
+- Chill: Chill for 30 minutes – 1 hour in the freezer or leave overnight in the fridge.
 This will help the cookie hold its shape while it bakes.
 Do not skip this step as it is crucial to retaining the cookie shape as it bakes especially if you are using more than just basic shape like round or square.
+You can also freeze the cookie dough up to 3 months.
+Shape before freezing.
+No need to thaw when ready to bake.

 - Bake: Bake for 18 – 20 minutes, or until the edge of the cookies starts to turn golden brown and the center is still pale and soft.
 Let cool on baking sheets.
 Store baked cookies in a resealable container or plastic bag.
 I like to store mine in the fridge but it can also be stored in room temperature provided it is not coated in chocolate.